mobizt/Firebase-ESP32/README.md

 Able to set multiple stream paths which may use more memory and single stream path which can be switch between stream monitoring call and other set/get/push calls in the same Loop function or in difference CPU core tasks functions using the same or difference FirebaseData object.
 For multi-tasking, while using the same FirebaseData object, the current Firebase call will force the previous unfinished Firebase call to stop.
 The normal get/set/push/update/delete calls will have the same priority and have higher priority than stream event call.

-Able to set stream calback and remove stream callback functions.
+Able to set/remove stream data available or stream connection timeout calback functions.

 Able to pause all Firebase calls to perform other http connections.